IIROC Trade Resumption - SONA | INN

 IIROC Trade Resumption – SONA

-Trading resumes in: Company: Sona Nanotech Inc. CSE Symbol: SONA All Issues: Non Resumption : 2:48 PM IIROC can make a decision to impose a temporary suspension of trading in a security of a publicly-listed company.
+Trading resumes in: Company: Sona Nanotech Inc. CSE Symbol: SONA All Issues: No Resumption : 09:55:32 AM IIROC can make a decision to impose a temporary suspension of trading in a security of a publicly-listed company.
 Trading halts are implemented to ensure a fair and orderly market.
 IIROC is the national self-regulatory organization which oversees all investment dealers and trading activity on debt and equity …

 Trading resumes in: